Letting ghosts do their work.

 “Hello!
 Home?...You here?”
 And then a gradual, slow-stepped back up.

 I can see it in pixelated forward motion and in quick reverse, rewind.
 Pulling it’s knocking hand back.

-I can allow that back door to be open, so to feel the breeze.
+I allow the back door to swing wide, open to the breeze.